claudioen/claudioen/README.md

 ### 🚀 About Me
-I'm a Data Analyst and Data enthusiast from Italy.
+I'm a Data Analyst with expertise in data analysis and reporting.

 I enjoy working with data and finding patterns and insights that can help improve the performance.